Frequently Asked Questions...

 Yes.
-There are many, many clubs all over the world!
+There are many, many clubs, groups and websites all over the world!
 See the links page for a list of clubs, magazines and groups from around the world!

-Most Clubs and Magazines advertise shows, some advertise them on some of the various online groups and forums.
-It's probably best to subscribe to a couple of clubs or groups.
+Most Clubs and groups advertise shows, some advertise them on some of the various online groups and forums.
+It's probably best to join a few clubs or online groups to get the best choice.

-Just about anything ... many magazines advertise shows run by smaller clubs set up for specific types, makes, breeds or colours.
+Just about anything ... many groups advertise shows run by smaller clubs set up for specific types, makes, breeds or colours.

 To find out where Live show are being held check out the Diary of Events page or you will need to join a club or forum such as the Facebook group British Model Horse Collectors or Model Horses Unlimited.